Grief journaling is a way to purposefully give your heart time to express the varied emotions you are feeling about your loss.

 Challenge: Concern about flooding of emotion

 1. Set a timer for 15 minutes or 30 minutes depending on what you can tolerate.
 Write for only that amount of time and stop.
+Make a decision to create a habit to do this daily, weekly, or a couple of times a week to honor your grief.

 Challenge: Blank pages and not sure what to write

-Here are some journal starters:
+3. Here are some additional journal starters:

 Return Home from Grief Journaling